chargehive/configuration/docs/connectors/pool.md

     "projectId": "test-project",              // Must be set to the ChargeHive Project ID you were issued with "name": "test-pool-x",                    // Set this to a memorable name for the slack integration, no spaces, all lowercase
   },
-  "spec": {
+  "specVersion": "v1",                        // Must be set to the correct version "selector": {},                             // May be used to apply this to a subset of charges "spec": {
     "restriction": "unrestricted",            // Can be set to: "unrestricted", "noRepeat" or "lowestUsage" "connectors": [                           // Connectors contains the list of connectors in the pool